woossi0/suite/docs/usermanual/source/cartography/ysld/reference/scalezoom.rst

 Also be aware of the inverse relationship between scale and zoom; **as the zoom level increases, the scale decreases.**

+.. **NOTE: Content below commented out because of the problem of styles, layers, and maps having conflicting information (especially when CRSs don't match.)**

+..
 When styling web maps, typically the choice of zoom levels (and therefore scales) are set in advance.
 Because of this, **it can be more useful to define style rules as being dependent on the zoom level instead of the scale level**.

+..
 With YSLD, there is a lot of flexibility in terms of specifying zoom levels.
 You can:

-* Specify an initial scale, and have it calculate all subsequent scale levels.
+.. * Specify an initial scale, and have it calculate all subsequent scale levels.
-* Specify a list of scales, and have each correspond to a list of zoom levels.
+.. * Specify a list of scales, and have each correspond to a list of zoom levels.
-* Specify a name for a common gridset, and have all the scales and zoom levels be automatically defined.
+.. * Specify a name for a common gridset, and have all the scales and zoom levels be automatically defined.

+..
 When a collection of zoom levels is inferred from a list of scales, it is understood that the scale level is actually the "middle" of the scale range.

 Zoom syntax
 -----------

+In certain limited cases, it can be more useful to specify scales by way of zoom levels for predefined gridsets.
+The gridsets allowed are:

+* ``EPSG:4326`` (Mercator)
+* ``EPSG:3857`` (Web Mercator)
+* Any valid GeoWebCache gridset

 In order to use zoom levels, they must be defined globally for the entire style, above any :ref:`cartography.ysld.reference.featurestyles` or :ref:`cartography.ysld.reference.rules`.

 The full syntax for using a zoom level parameter in a style is::

   grid:
-    initial-scale: <value>
-    initial-level: <integer>
-    ratio: <integer>
-    scales:
-    - <value>
-    - <value>
-    - ...
     name: <string>

+..  grid:
+..    initial-scale: <value>
+..    initial-level: <integer>
+..    ratio: <integer>
+..    scales:
+..    - <value>
+..    - <value>
+..    - ...
+..    name: <string>

 where: